Book cover

 10.2.1 Multirepos vs Monorepos

 As we mentioned before, a VCS manages repositories.
 Therefore, an organization needs to decide on the repositories it will create in its VCS.
 A common approach is to create one repository for each project or system in the organization.
-However, solutions based on a single repository are also possible and are often adopted by large companies, such as Google, Meta, and Microsoft.
-These two alternatives—referred to as multirepos and monorepos, respectively—are illustrated in the following figures.
+However, approaches based on a single repository are also possible and are often adopted by large companies, such as Google, Meta, and Microsoft.
+These approaches—referred to as multirepos and monorepos, respectively—are illustrated in the following figures.

 Multirepos: the VCS manages several repositories.
 Normally, one repository per project.